Select Page

 What is the process of taking a distribution from my EPC 403(b)(9) retirement plan that I will use for housing expenses?

-Complete the distribution form, available by clicking here.
+Complete the Distribution Form on the EPC website, available by clicking here.
 Note the following instructions:

 17